mateicojo/MPP2024/README.md

 used MaterialUI for some frontend elements (tables, buttons, charts) at first, the database used to be stored in a json file, later I moved the data into a mysql database and in the end i migrated the database to an aws database. for the deployment i used a free online service called render which simply allowed me to upload my backend through github.

+the frontend of the app can be found in the mpp-project directory